- Photo ID Law - NEW

 When Should I Apply To Vote By Mail?

-The Election Commission will accept your request to vote by mail as early as ninety (90) days and as late as seven (7) days before any election.
-Click here for 2012 Election dates and deadlines.
+The Election Commission will accept your request to vote by mail as early as ninety (90) days and as late as close of Business seven (7) days before any election.
+Click here for 2014 Election dates and deadlines.

 Please keep in mind that voting by mail takes some time.
-The Election office must mail your ballot, you must complete and return your ballot by mail, and the Election office must receive your completed ballot on or before Election Day for your vote to count (an Election-Day postmark is not sufficient).
+The Election office must mail your ballot, you must complete and return your ballot by mail, and the Election office must receive your completed ballot on or before the Polls close at 7:00 p.m. on Election Day for your vote to count (an Election-Day postmark is not sufficient).
 Please plan the timing of your request accordingly.